 Students who join the Justice Ride are trained to make a case against abortion—including both what to say and how to say it.
 Next, we board buses, going on the road together to create informed public debate about abortion.

 Traveling to college campuses or downtown squares, we stand alongside victims of abortion (see Created Equal signs) and ask passersby: “What do you think about abortion?”
 Through conversation, we save the lives of preborn children and share the healing message of the Gospel of Jesus Christ with men and women in pain from previous abortions.

-The Justice Ride fee is $200, unless you apply after the cut-off date.
-See application for details.
+The Justice Ride fee is $300, unless you apply after the cut-off date.
+Contact us for details.
 The fee covers transportation during the week, lodging, and most meals.